Humanitarian-AI/IATIStudio/README.md

 ## Get in Touch

 Basic studio services are free to nonprofits and donors.
-To learn more the initiative and about the studio's range of basic and paid services, email: **team** (at) **humanitarianai.org**.
+To learn more about the initiative and about the studio's range of basic and paid services, email: **team** (at) **humanitarianai.org**.